gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level1/bulk-solution.rst

 ..  container:: justify

-    In general, it is better to perform a longer equilibration, but simulation durations are kept as short as possible for this tutorials.
+    In general, it is better to perform a longer equilibration, but simulation durations are kept as short as possible for these tutorials.

 .. figure:: ../figures/level1/bulk-solution/temperature-light.png
     :alt: Gromacs tutorial : temperature versus time.